Meet the Team at IS-Instruments

 Co-Founder & Director

-After completing a degree in Physics and a PhD in Space Plasma Physics at the University of Leicester, Jon entered the world of optical instrumentation.
 Since then, he has been responsible for designing and building every element of optical and laser-based instruments for a variety of applications.
-These have ranged from the highest specification optical filter and 3D landing LIDARs for the European Space Agency to a gas contaminant sensor for British Gas.
+These have ranged from the highest-specification optical filters and 3D landing LIDARs for the European Space Agency to a gas contaminant sensor for British Gas.

 Nicholas Bantin